vsanin42/minishell/README.md

 		mini->cmd_list =  parser(mini);
 	return (mini->cmd_list); // testing
 }
-- only has some leaks because trim_quotes was double freeing when we had non-expandable envs, because in envs I was freeing some memory
+- had some leaks because we were double freeing when we had non-expandable(bad) envs, but its fixed
 - add WR end of the pipe and RD end of the pipe as file descriptors when we encounter a pipe

-# november 8 evening final status: (you can delete after reading)
-- cmd is freed in show_prompt(), token list is freed in parser()
-- now we can do a clean exit without leaks (based on fsanitize address) when an input is successfully converted to the cmd struct
-- tested on only one case so could fail somewhere else: a "$HOME" c < infile.txt | d > outfile.txt
-- env functions were fixed - free old value of res before reassigning it with ft_strjoin. very tight on norm there
-- random notes at the end of readme below
+- '"'"a"'"' causes memory leaks
+- working on making lexer norm friendly

 # edge test cases
 - how to handle unclosed brackets or unclosed quotes and pipe at the end of input - HEREDOC ???